hachyderm/community/community.hachyderm.io/README.md

 ### Building The Website

 Clone the repository and build the submodule.
+Note that you must have Go installed to build the site.
+[Go Installation Instructions are here](https://go.dev/doc/install).
+(Note: if you are using macOS you can install Go with `brew`.)

 ```
 git clone git@github.com:hachyderm/community.git